 Love Food Nourish Nutrition Tips

-- Oats can be classed as a bit boring but there is no reason you can’t spice up your oatmeal or porridge to make it more interesting and include oats in your diet, as oats actually have some great health benefits.
+- Oats can be classed as a bit boring but there is no reason you can't spice up your oatmeal or porridge to make it more interesting and include oats in your diet, as oats actually have some great health benefits.
 Oats are very nourishing for the nervous system and soothing for the digestive system.
-As a naturopath I have used oats in tincture form (Avena Sativa) to help clients experiencing nervous debility or exhaustion.
-Oats are a good source of b vitamins and the minerals silicon, calcium, iron, potassium and phosphorous.
+Oats are a source of b vitamins and minerals silicon, calcium, iron, potassium, and phosphorous.
 They are also rich in a type of fibre called beta-glucan which can help lower cholesterol levels.